mlcdf/vanity-imports/README.md

 [repos]

-[repos."/dyndns"] # basePath + "/dyndns will be your package import path repo = "https://github.com/mlcdf/dyndns/" # required.
+[repos."/dyndns"] # domain + "/dyndns will be your package import path repo = "https://github.com/mlcdf/dyndns/" # required.
 Url to the source repository
 ```